kristyrobledo/praiseMe/README.md

 ## Installation

 This is not on CRAN.
-The development version from [GitHub](https://github.com/) with:
+You can install the development version from [GitHub](https://github.com/) with:

 ``` r